jcimafranca/ImportRestAPI/README.md

 # ImportRestAPI
-Project is for a job application test
+Project is for a coding exercise

 # Getting Started
 This is a REST Service.